kevnokeeffe/AsteroidSpawnLimiter/README.md

 Asteroid Spawn Limiter is a lightweight plugin for [Kerbal Space Program (KSP)](https://kerbalspaceprogram.com) that limits the frequency of asteroid spawns in the game.

-Whether you're tired of space clutter or want a more curated asteroid experience, this mod helps you reduce or completely suppress uninvited rock visitors.
+Ideal for Luna Multiplayer, this mod helps you reduce or completely suppress uninvited rock visitors.

 ## 📦 Features